Monday, 18 August 2014

 He nodded his head slowly and steeped his fingers under the chin under his chin.
 "There has been quite a bit of excitement since you left.
 I'm sure your friends have given you some of the gist.
 We missed you dearly but the Lord's work could not be put off.
 I'm sure you noticed the banners around town.
 We are about to host Our Family's biggest summit yet and we will need all hands on deck.
 I trust I can count on you."

 Masha half expected the last statement to be a question but she knew Pastor Ike had a way of pushing people around without actually seeming to do so.
 So she masked her chagrin for the moment.
-Thinking about the benefits it would have on the people they would reach out to made it easier to bear.
+Thinking about the benefits it would have on the people they would reach out to make it easier to bear.

 "Have you heard from Nonso?"
 Pastor Ike shattered her train of thought, trying to be as careless about it as he could.
 Yet his supposed distracted glance at the bookshelf couldn’t hide his darting eyes.
 He, like everyone else, was hoping to get a rise out of her.

 "Nonso?
-No I haven't.
+No, I haven't.
 How is he doing, by the way?
 We hadn't actually spoken just before I left," she said.

-"Oh I suppose he is getting along ok.
+"Oh, I suppose he is getting along ok.
 I guess that means you’re unaware of his accident?"

 "Accident?"

 "Yes.
-Apparently he was just walking along his street and some mad man just ran him off the road.
+Apparently, he was just walking along his street and some madman just ran him off the road.
 He had a pretty serious injury to his pelvic."

 "His pelvis, Pastor?"
 Nonso sure knew how to spin a tale, Masha thought.
 An injury to his pelvis was a great cover story.

 "Yes, of course.
 Well, you really should get around to seeing him.
-Not many people have been in touch with him since then, but I am sure he will be glad to see you, since the two of you were so…close."
+Not many people have been in touch with him since then, but I am sure he will be glad to see you since the two of you were so…close."

 Masha smiled sweetly and nodded her head.
 Pastor Ike had no idea how a visit from her would make Nonso feel, but she certainly could picture those bulging eyes of his near popping out of their sockets while he stuttered her name.